MicrosoftDocs/Devices-docs/surface/self-serve-warranty-service.md

 The Surface Self-Serve Warranty and Service allows a Microsoft 365 Global Admin the ability to grant different permissions for creating and managing service orders by assigning roles to users.

-When a Microsoft 365 tenant is onboarded to the beta, the following roles have additional permissions available to them
+When a Microsoft 365 tenant is added to the beta program, the following admin roles are granted  additional permissions:

 | Role                  | Permissions                                                                                                                         |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |